Tanguy Cosyns: International career

 After winning the U18 (2009) and U21 (2012) European titles, he joined the senior squad in 2013.
 His first selection in a competition was for the Men's FIH Hockey World League Round 2 hosted by Saint Germain HC.
 His first major event was the 2014 Men's Hockey World Cup in The Hague where he finished in 5th place, scoring 5 goals.
 He was part of the Belgian men's team that won the silver medal at 2016 Summer Olympics in Rio de Janeiro scoring 5 goals.
+In August 2024 he announced after the victory 4–1 in the 2023–24 FIH Pro League against Spain in Antwerp would be his last match with the national team.

 Personal/others

 In 2017 he was sidelined due to an anterior cruciate ligament rupture.
 The surgery was operated by Professor Dr Johan Bellemans.
 He took advantage of this time spent off the field to think about the development of a hockey brand.